-A Business Administration degree at Nichols focuses on developing a student's knowledge, leadership and professional skills through experiential learning.
+The Business Administration degree program at Nichols focuses on developing a student's knowledge, leadership and professional skills through experiential learning.
 Our faculty possesses expertise developed in their fields and brings that to the classroom to offer a broad view of business.
 A focus on the development of leadership and communication skills is emphasized across the curriculum as we develop tomorrow's leaders to succeed in their chosen field.

-Our BSBA core courses cover the core principles of business, including, accounting, computer information systems, finance, and management and marketing.
-Students also complete 18-30 credit hours in their chosen concentration.
+The BSBA core courses cover the core principles of business, including accounting, business analytics, economics, finance, management and marketing.
+Students also complete 21-30 credit hours in their chosen concentration.
 BSBA students complete a total of 120 credit hours.